abir-taheer/ReDoS-demo/README.md

 make install
 ```

 2. Try out the make commands.
+Run `make help` to see example use cases for the available commands.

 | command | description                                                                           |
 | ------- | ------------------------------------------------------------------------------------- |